 We make small talk as we walk to the covered bridge, the first shoot location.
 I explain why I want to move around: the permit thing and being asked to stop before we can finish.
 I point out the public restrooms as we pass them if she needs to use them.

-Made In the Shade
+The Covered Bridge: Made in the Shade

 Of the four locations I selected when I scouted the area a week or two before shoot day, the covered bridge has the most traffic, and the most likely place we’d get stopped by someone.
 So I wanted to get done here as quickly as possible.